section-io/docs/content/modules/consistenthash/set-up/_index.md

 }
 ```

-This default config implments the consistent hash based on the URI path of the HTTP request in the proxy_pass directive, but you can use the following values for other forms of consistent hashing:
+This default config implements the consistent hash based on the URI path of the HTTP request in the proxy_pass directive, but you can use the following values for other forms of consistent hashing:

 * `consistenthash_uri_next_hop_upstream` - consistent hash based on the URI path.
 * `consistenthash_client_ip_next_hop_upstream` - consistent hash based on the originating Client IP address.